PaulRBerg/prb-math/README.md

 ### PRBMath

-Based on v1.0.0 of the library.
+Based on the latest version of the library.

 | SD59x18 | Min | Max   | Avg  |     | UD60x18 | Min  | Max   | Avg  |
 | ------- | --- | ----- | ---- | --- | ------- | ---- | ----- | ---- |